mario-ruoff/data-mining-crime-patterns/Project_final_report.md

 ## Introduction

 In every society, criminal behavior has hindered the normal operation of that society.
-Webster defines *crime* as 'an illegal act for which someone can be punished by the government'[1](https://www.merriam-webster.com/dictionary/crime).
+Webster defines *crime* as 'an illegal act for which someone can be punished by the government'[[1]](https://www.merriam-webster.com/dictionary/crime).
 When a crime is committed, all of society suffers, and the individual cost can vary wildly with the type of crime committed.
-An 2010 analysis of the various costs of crime by McCollister, French, and Fang[2](https://doi.org/10.1016/j.drugalcdep.2009.12.002) estimates the cost of a single murder, including tangible and non-tangible costs, at around 9 million dollars.
-In the City of Chicago, there were 494 murders in 2023 (as of October 14)[3](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2).
-This would put the total cost for citizens of Chicago at around $4.4 billion dollars.
+An 2010 analysis of the various costs of crime by McCollister, French, and Fang[[2]](https://doi.org/10.1016/j.drugalcdep.2009.12.002) estimates the cost of a single murder, including tangible and non-tangible costs, at around 9 million dollars.
+In the City of Chicago, there were 494 murders in 2023 as of October 14. [[3]](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2) This would put the total cost for citizens of Chicago at around $4.4 billion dollars.
 Similarly, the cost of a rape/sexual assault this year is around three million dollars.

 While the costs due to crime can be very large, often police budgets are reduced in times of austerity.
 The has been reported in various news articles[X] with the ...
 It is also known that crime affects a city unevenly, with incidents of crime being more likely in particular areas of a city over other parts.
 It makes sense that police presence should reflect the distribution of crimes in the city.